-Since the Exchange Offer, we have engaged in two acquisitions.
-In May 1999, we acquired the assets of SecureWare SA, a French company for a combination of approximately \$1.4 million in our stock and cash.
+Since the Exchange Offer, we have engaged in three acquisitions.
+In May 1999, we acquired the assets of SecureWare SA, a French company for a combination of approximately \$1.4\$ million in our stock and cash.

-Our latest acquisition occurred in October of 1999 when we acquired Intellisoft Corp. for a combination of approximately \$8 million in our stock and cash distributed to dissenting shareholders.
+In October 1999, we acquired IntelliSoft Corp. for a combination of approximately \$8 million in our stock and cash distributed to dissenting shareholders.
 This acquisition was accounted for under the pooling-of-interests method of accounting and, therefore, all of our financial information has been restated to include the results of IntelliSoft.